carteakey/LAKR/README.md

 python main_kgat.py

-K-cores (i.e., dense subsets): These data have been reduced to extract the k-core, such that each of the remaining users and items have k reviews each.

 Ratings only: These datasets include no metadata or reviews, but only (user,item,rating,timestamp) tuples.
 Thus they are suitable for use with mymedialite (or similar) packages.